inTEST (NYSEAMERICAN:INTT) Releases Q1 2022 Earnings Guidance

 inTEST (NYSEAMERICAN:INTT – Get Rating) issued an update on its first quarter 2022 earnings guidance on Friday morning.
 The company provided earnings per share (EPS) guidance of $0.100-$0.150 for the period, compared to the Thomson Reuters consensus estimate of $0.150.
 The company issued revenue guidance of $23 million-$25 million, compared to the consensus revenue estimate of $22.95 million.inTEST also updated its FY 2022 guidance to EPS.

-inTEST (NYSEAMERICAN:INTT – Get Rating) last issued its quarterly earnings results on Friday, March 4th.
+inTEST (NYSEAMERICAN:INTT – Get Rating) last announced its quarterly earnings data on Friday, March 4th.
 The semiconductor company reported $0.07 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.11 by ($0.04). inTEST had a return on equity of 15.85% and a net margin of 8.55%.
-As a group, analysts forecast that inTEST will post 1.17 earnings per share for the current fiscal year.
+On average, research analysts forecast that inTEST will post 1.17 earnings per share for the current year.

 inTEST Corp. engages in the supply of precision-engineered solutions for manufacturing and testing across a wide range of markets including automotive, defense, aerospace, electronics, fiber optic, machining, medical, telecom, and semiconductor.
 It operates through the Thermal Products and Electromechanical Semiconductor Products (EMS) business segments.